harrand/picoterrain/README.md

 Picoterrain is a small application that renders pseudorandom 3d terrain.
 It is written in the [psy programming language](https://github.com/harrand/psyc).

+I made this for the Nathan Baggs code-it-show-it community challenge!

 Only 64-bit windows is supported.
 Your graphics hardware + drivers must support Vulkan 1.3.

 ## How it works